jbms/sphinx-immaterial/docs/customization.rst

         - The :python:`"icon"` field can be specifed as `any of the icons bundled with this theme`_
         - The :python:`"link"` field is simply the hyperlink target added to the icon specified.

+        Optionally, custom text used for the icon's tooltip by specifying a :python:`"name"` field.
+If the :python:`"name"` is not specified, then the domain of the :python:`"link"` is used automatically.

         .. literalinclude:: conf.py
             :caption: This theme uses the following configuration: